Top 10 Wedding Frequently Asked Questions

 - Basic Edits are first applied to all of your images.
 First, I download and backup ALL of the RAW files.
 I do my first pass in Lightroom making selections keeping the good shots and removing the outtakes like test shots, blinking, and blurry stuff.
 I then apply an overall edits to all the keepers with adjustments to color, exposure, saturation, clarity, and some black and white or sepia conversions.
 After the first round of edits all of your images will be consistent and cohesive.

 - The second kind of edit is Advanced Photo Retouching to include my signature style of retouching to be a work of art.
 This includes things like beauty edits with skin smoothing, teeth whitening, hair taming, body contouring, removal of distracting stuff, head swapping (common in large group shots), sunset sky replacements, and additional Photoshop magic.
-All advanced edits are complimentary with all product orders including albums, fine art canvas, and large prints or a la carte at $60/hour.
+All advanced edits are complimentary with all product orders including albums, fine art canvas, and large prints or a la carte.

 9) Do you do videography?